TheCaptain989/radarr-striptracks/README.md

 Icons made by [Freepik](https://www.freepik.com) from [Flaticon](https://www.flaticon.com/)

 ## Legacy Change Notes
 Beginning with version 2.0 of this mod, it only supports v3 or later of Radarr/Sonarr.
 For legacy Radarr/Sonarr v2 please use mod release 1.3 or earlier.
+Version 2.0 of this mod introduced automatic language detection.

 [notes]: .assets/notes.png "Note"